franko/gsl-shell/doc/user-manual/intro.rst

 GSL Shell is an interactive interface that gives access to the GSL numerical routines by using Lua, an easy to learn and powerful programming language.
 With GSL Shell you can access very easily the functions provided by the GSL library without the need of writing and compile a stand-alone C application.
 In addition the power and expressivity of the Lua language make easy to develop and tests complex procedures to treat your data and use effectively the GSL routines.
-You will be also able to create plot in real-time by using the powerful builtin graphical module.
+You will be also able to create plots in real-time by using the powerful built-in graphical module.

 .. note::
   GSL Shell is still a young project and it is currently not widely used.